siobyrne/young-dressage-horse-program-analysis/README.md

 ![FEI 6 Year Old Division Scatterplot](images/fei6-scatter.png)

 #### Young Horse Division Scores - Analysis Findings
-All three Young Horse divisions (USEF 4 Year Old, FEI 5 and 6 Year Old) showed a weak correlation coefficient, and a very low *P* value.
+All three Young Horse divisions (USEF 4 Year Old, FEI 5 and 6 Year Old) showed a weak correlation coefficient, and a very low *P* (*p*<.001 across all divisions).

 While the correlation coefficients are weak across the board, I would argue that this does not mean that the relationship between year and score is insignificant.
-The scoring system for these tests results in scores that are very tightly clustered--overall scores below 7.0 and above 7.9 are uncommon.
+The scoring system for these tests results in scores that are very tightly clustered—overall scores below 7.0 and above 7.9 are uncommon.
 There is clearly a positive correlation between year and overall score, which is for sure multifactorial.
 Breeders are breeding horses of higher quality, riding and training has improved, and judges have more experience and education in judging these tests.
 All of these things likely play a role in the positive relationship between year and overall score.

 #### Developing Prix St. Georges Scores Analysis
 Figure 16 below shows the inital visualization of all data.